Godzilla (comics): Ongoing main series

 From May 2012 to May 2013, IDW published a second ongoing series, simply called Godzilla.
 The series ran 13 issues.
 In November 2012, IDW collected the series as a three-volume trade paperback series.
 In April 2014, the entire series was collected as a deluxe trade paperback called Godzilla: History's Greatest Monster.

 From June 2013 to June 2015, IDW published a third ongoing series called Godzilla: Rulers of Earth, which ran 25 issues.
 The publisher began collecting the series as a six-volume trade paperback series in December 2013.
 In June 2016, they started to recollect the series as a two-volume deluxe trade paperback series, with the first volume called Godzilla: Complete Rulers of Earth.
 In August 2019 the second volume, called Godzilla: Complete Rulers of Earth 2, was released.

-Godzilla: The Kai-Sei Era is an upcoming line of comics established into a shared universe set to launch in July 2025.
+Godzilla: The Kai-Sei Era is a line of comics established into a shared universe which launch in July 2025.
 This was announced by IDW and Toho after renewing their partnership to 2029.
-The line will initially consist of three books: Godzilla by Tim Seeley and Nikola Čižmešija, Godzilla: Enter the Deadzone by Ethan S. Parker and Griffin Sheridan and Pablo Tunica, and Spaceship Godzilla by Chris Gooch and Oliver Ono.
+The line initially consists of three books: Godzilla by Tim Seeley and Nikola Čižmešija, Godzilla: Enter the Deadzone by Ethan S. Parker and Griffin Sheridan and Pablo Tunica, and Spaceship Godzilla by Chris Gooch and Oliver Ono.
 IDW's Godzilla line editor Jake Williams said, "The Kai-Sei era is the only ongoing Godzilla story of its kind – crafted for comic readers who have never bought a Godzilla book, and Godzilla fans who have never read a comic.
 We aim to bring you the absolute best stories possible – whether those stories contain super powered G-Force members trying to kill Godzilla, mutants in a wasteland trying to survive in its wake, or mercenaries flying around space in Mechagodzilla.
 Every month readers will be able to take a peek inside a brand-new universe composed of unimaginable horrors, kaiju old and new, and heroes to keep it all at bay.
 We’re telling the best Godzilla stories in the world, inside the best comics on the shelves."